 The most persistent and common symptom of mild atopic dermatitis is itchy skin.
 This is usually the first sign to check if you have this skin condition.
 Note that this is different from a regular itch caused by insect bites or allergic reactions.
 There may be times that the common medications for itching will not work with the itch caused by mild atopic dermatitis.

-It is very difficult to manage an itchy skin if you are just going to resist the urge to scratch.
+It is very difficult to manage itchy skin if you are just going to resist the urge to scratch.
 The best thing to do is to reduce the possibility of the skin getting itchy.
 If the mild atopic dermatitis is already itching, the next best thing is to lessen the severity of the itch until it disappears.
 Here are 10 tips to relieve itchy skin caused by mild atopic dermatitis.

 1. Pinch and pat the skin, do not scratch

 Scratching on the itchy area can worsen your mild atopic dermatitis and leave marks on your skin.
 Excessive scratching can also lead to wounds and bleeding.
 Instead of scratching, what you can do is pinch and pat the affected area.
 Make sure you pinch gently to avoid dark marks.
-Pinching and patting creates short moments of pain which can distract the brain from the itching.
+Pinching and patting create short moments of pain which can distract the brain from the itching.

 2. Apply cold compress

-Another way to make the itching caused by mild atopic dermatitis to subside is to put cold compress on the affected area.
+Another way to make the itching caused by mild atopic dermatitis to subside is to put a cold compress on the affected area.
 You can use a cool wet cloth or an ice pack, or basically anything cold.
 Apply it on the affected area for 5 to 10 minutes.
 The cool temperature on the skin can help reduce itching.
 It can also lessen inflammation or swelling if there is any.

 3. Avoid your itch triggers

 It is important to know what makes your mild atopic dermatitis itch.
-These could be irritants and allergens that make your affected skin flare up.
-Some common irritants include smoke, dust particles, certain soaps, certain chemicals, fabrics and fragrances.
+These could be irritants and allergens that make your affected skin flare-up.
+Some common irritants include smoke, dust particles, certain soaps, certain chemicals, fabrics, and fragrances.
 Once you get to know what worsens your mild atopic dermatitis, you can avoid them.
 By the way, our NALA app allows you to identify your personal itch triggers and skin supporters based on data and artificial intelligence.
 Do you want to give it a try?
 Click here.

 4. Use mild cleansers

-As with all other tips for any skin condition, using mild cleansers, soaps and body wash is the best way to deal with itching caused by mild atopic dermatitis.
+As with all other tips for any skin condition, using mild cleansers, soaps, and body wash is the best way to deal with itching caused by mild atopic dermatitis.
 To make sure that the product you will use is really mild, check the pH level.
 Higher pH levels will worsen your mild atopic dermatitis symptoms.
 Look for non-soap cleansers because they are sure to be mild and chemical-free.